The Washington Post’s Marty Baron on tracking Trump and newsroom diversity

 Marty Baron is not naturally a creature of the spotlight.
-But ever since the 2015 release of Spotlight, the Oscar-winning drama about The Boston Globe's 2001 investigation into the Catholic Church's child sexual-abuse scandal, which he oversaw while editor of that newspaper, he has grown more comfortable in his role as a public figure.
+But ever since the 2015 release of Spotlight, the Oscar-winning drama about The Boston Globe's 2001 investigation into the Catholic Church's child sexual-abuse scandal that he oversaw while editor of that newspaper, he has grown more comfortable in his role as a public figure.
 Now, as executive editor of The Washington Post, which he joined in 2012, Baron shepherds a newsroom of 750 that has helped prove, with its run of monster scoops on the Trump White House, that there may be a successful modern business model in compelling journalism.
 On Saturday, he will be in conversation with Globe and Mail editor-in-chief David Walmsley as part of the Hot Docs Curious Minds Weekend in Toronto.

 I didn't want to start with Donald Trump, but about an hour ago, Drudge tweeted: 'Trump set for shock announcement!'
 Do you ever feel your phone buzz and think, 'Oh, God, what has Trump done now?'